druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 Any sufficiently advanced machine learning model is indistinguishable from magic, and any sufficiently advanced machine learning model needs good tuning.

+Suppose you have a neural network to predict whether a stock will go up or down next week (binary classification).
+Suppose the neural network is described by  3 discrete hyperparameters: how many layers, how many units in each layer, and an activation function (relu or logistic).
+The hyperparameter optimization problem is to find the parameter vector that yields the best results.

+One dumb way is an exhaustive grid search over all possible values.
+Another way is a random search, drawing hyperparameter values from independent uniform distributions.
+A smarter Bayesian search starts off sampling from independent uniform distributions but tries to learn the best region and distribution to sample from.
+So it works faster and better.
+That’s pretty much it.

-Backing up a step, here is a typical modeling workflow:
+To dive in a little, here is a typical modeling workflow:

 - Exploratory data analysis: understand your data.
 - Feature engineering and feature selection: clean, transform and engineer the best possible features
 - Modeling: model selection and hyperparameter tuning to identify the best model architecture, and ensembling to combine multiple models
 - Evaluation: Describe the out-of-sample error and its expected distribution.

-To minimize the out-of-sample error, you minimize the error from *bias*, meaning the model isn't sufficiently sensitive to the signal in the data, and *variance*, meaning the model is too sensitive to the signal specific to the training data in ways that don't generalize out-of-sample.
+To minimize the out-of-sample error, you minimize the error from *bias*, meaning the model is too simple or insufficiently sensitive to the signal in the data, and *variance*, meaning the model is too complex or too sensitive to noise in the training data in ways that don't generalize out-of-sample.
 Modeling is 90% data prep, the other half is all finding the [optimal bias-variance tradeoff](http://scott.fortmann-roe.com/docs/BiasVariance.html).

 Hyperparameters help you tune the bias-variance tradeoff.
 For a simple logistic regression predicting survival on the Titanic, a regularization parameter lets you control overfitting by penalizing sensitivity to any individual feature.
 For a massive neural network doing machine translation, the number and types of layers, units, activation function, in addition to regularization, are hyperparameters.
 We select the best hyperparameters using *[k-fold cross-validation](https://machinelearningmastery.com/k-fold-cross-validation/)*; this is what we call hyperparameter tuning.